Acorn squash pairs with apples and brown sugar to make a hearty side dish.

 This hearty barley risotto is best with seasonable vegetables.
 If asparagus isn't in season, swap in summer squash, butternut squash or peppers.

-This basil butter tomato sauce is delicious over roasted chicken, veal or pork.
+Use this basil butter tomato sauce for basting or serve over roasted chicken, veal or pork.

 This appetizer can be prepared a day in advance.
 Refrigerate until ready to serve.